Fig Tree Pocket

 PROFILE FAQ

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Notable initiatives include Mt Ommaney Shopping Centre Entertainment Precinct, Cross River Rail - Corinda Station, Centenary Motorway Bypass, and Sinnamon Village Precinct Expansion.
-The following list details those most relevant.
+AreaSearch has identified nine projects that could impact this region.
+Notable ones are Mt Ommaney Shopping Centre Entertainment Precinct, Cross River Rail - Corinda Station, Centenary Motorway Bypass, and Sinnamon Village Precinct Expansion.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.